wiverson/maven-jpackage-template/README.md

 just try renaming that file to `jvm.config`.
 Or, presumably, when Java 16 ships and jpackage is no longer in incubation.

-## Usage

-To generate an installer, just run...

-`mvn clean install`

-To do everything up until the actual installer generation...

-`mvn clean package`